What types of business insurance do you need for a cleaning company?

-When you’re first starting your small cleaning business, it can be easy to get swept up in all the things you have to do before you can get to work.
-What business structure will you choose?
-Has all that small business loan paperwork been filed?
-And what about your cleaning business's name?
-With all the puns to choose from, insurance may be the furthest thing from your mind.
+Whether you’re thinking of starting a small cleaning business or looking to grow, it can be easy to get swept up in all the things you have to do before you can get to work.
+What is your specific business idea?
+How will it be structured?
+Has your small business loan paperwork been filed?
+With so many things to review, insurance may be the furthest thing from your mind.

-Chances are, you'll start your maid or janitorial business as a sole proprietorship – the easiest business structure for first-time entrepreneurs.
-But that means all your business's losses pass through to you.
-Imagine, for example, that someone sues your business over a slip-and-fall accident, and the court orders you to pay $32,000 in damages.
-Without small business insurance, you'd have to pay it all out of pocket.
-Do you want to take that risk?
+For example, imagine that someone sues your business over a slip-and-fall accident, and the court orders you to pay thousands of dollars in damages and legal fees.
+Without small business insurance, you'd have to pay for this out of your own pocket.

-Your next question may be, "But what coverages do I really need when I'm first starting out?"
-Good question.
-Let's go over the four cleaning insurance policies that can protect your business at any stage of its development.
+Let's go over the different types of cleaning service business insurance that can protect your company at any stage of its development.

 General liability insurance: The slip-and-fall lifeline

-You've probably heard this policy called "slip-and-fall insurance" before, and for small cleaning businesses, that's one helpful way to remember its importance.
-As you know, in your line of work, the risk of falls, trips, and slips is very real.
-And if your client's visitor is the one who slips on your freshly waxed floors, your client could be sued for damages.
+In your line of work, the risk of falls, trips, and slips is very real.
+If your client's visitor slips on your freshly waxed floors, your client could be sued for damages.
 In turn, that client may shift the blame to your janitorial business.

-That's where general liability insurance policy can help.
+That's where a general liability insurance policy can help.
 Also known as commercial general liability, this policy covers you when your business is sued over:

 - Third-party bodily injuries (those sustained by a non-employee)

-- Property damage caused by your work (e.g., an employee uses the wrong solution while mopping the floor of a client’s home)
+- Property damage on a job site (e.g., an employee uses the wrong solution while mopping the floor of a client’s home)

 - Advertising injuries (e.g., you publish a defamatory statement about a competitor on social media)